 You can quit risky habits such as excessive consumption of alcohol and you can also leverage free preventive-care programs guaranteed by the government to stay ahead of potential health challenges.

 4. Keeping up with the Joneses

 Your finances are likely to run into troubled waters down the road if you have a habit of trying to keep up with the Joneses.
-Keeping up with the Joneses is an unhealthy financial habit that forces people to live beyond their means in order to put up an appearance of being rich or being financially buoyant.
+Keeping up with the Joneses is an unhealthy financial habit that forces people to live beyond their means to put up an appearance of being rich or being financially buoyant.
 Ordinarily, spending more money than you earn is a recipe for financial disaster because it could get you into a vicious circle of racking up debts on things that have little or no value beyond the initial high that comes after the purchase.

 To prevent yourself from falling into the trap of keeping up with the Joneses, you might need to draft up a budget for how you spend money.
-More importantly, you’ll need master your emotions so that you do not discard the budget every time you see a new shiny toy in the market.
+More importantly, you’ll need to master your emotions so that you do not discard the budget every time you see a new shiny toy in the market.